emmt/OIFITS.jl/README.md

 ```

 Retrieving the comment part is done with the `oifits_get_comment()` method
-which also accept a default value provided if the keyword is not present:
+which also accepts a default value provided if the keyword is not present:
 ```julia
 com = oifits_get_comment(hdr, key)
 com = oifits_get_comment(hdr, key, def)